rukai/PersonalSite/zola/content/reimagining-benchmark-tooling/index.md

 ## What I need from benchmark tooling

-* benches complete quickly, while still giving accurate and stable results.
+* benches give accurate and stable results.
 * compare different benchmark runs during development.
 * track benchmark results in CI to:
   * see trends over time